ChristopherWilks/megadepth/README.md

 | 7      | Is unique alignment?
 (0:no, 1:yes; needed for counting unique split read support)     |

 \*This is the strand of the alignment, not necessarily the strand of the junction, that has to be determined by the dinucleotide motifs at the coordinates given.
+However, if the BAM includes the `XS:A` tag for certain alignment records the strand here will be `+` or `-` taken from that tag and then indicates the true strand of source transcript based on if canonical splicing info is available.

 This output can be further processed by the script, `junctions/process_jx_output.sh` to get a merged set of junctions with unique and multi-mapping counts, compatible with STAR's `SJ.out` junction file (sans the last column which is left blank, but would be maximum anchor length per junction if coming from STAR).